fickezapad/OnlinePizzaDelivery/README.md

 # Description

-Besides ordering food users are able to sign-up and login, contact admins, search foods they want to find and more...
-Admins can add new food categories as well as delete them.
+Besides ordering food users are able to sign-up and login, contact admins, search foods they want to find.
+Admins can add new food categories as well as delete them etc.

 ## Project SetUp